Chenfeng-Li/Politician-Image-Project/README.md

 ### Source:
 <a href="https://github.com/WuJie1010/Facial-Expression-Recognition.Pytorch">Facial-Expression-Recognition.Pytorch</a> from <a href="https://github.com/WuJie1010">WuJie</a>.

-Achieving 73% accuracy from <a href="https://www.kaggle.com/datasets/msambare/fer2013">Fer2013</a> dataset.
+Implementing VGG network, achieving 73% accuracy from <a href="https://www.kaggle.com/datasets/msambare/fer2013">Fer2013</a> dataset.